kalisio/feathers-keycloak-listener/docs/API.md

 The only way to trigger the HTTP service is through a
 `POST` request to the unique endpoint you configured in your app.
-See [1.
-Installation and usage](Usage.md).
+See [3.
+Configuration](Configuration.md).

 The dispatch is performed within the API according to the data in the JSON payload itself.